Queen’s Attentional Dynamics Laboratory

 (she/her)

-Madhumita is a second-year BScH Psychology major.
-She is volunteering as a Lab Coordinator in the QuAD Lab, and is excited to learn more about individual differences in attention!
+Madhumita is a third-year BScH Psychology major.
+She is working as a Research Coordinator in the QuAD Lab, and is excited to learn more about individual differences in attention!

 Fun fact: In her free time, she loves Indian classical dancing.